UFC 52: Couture vs Liddell 2: Predictions & Analysis

 A few statistical edges stand out.
 Sobral throws significantly more leather — a 1.3 sig. strike per minute gap.
 Sobral is far more active with takedowns, averaging 2.5 more per 15 minutes.
 Sobral has tighter striking defense, making opponents miss more often.

-**The Pick: Renato Sobral over Travis Wiuff.** We're leaning Sobral here at 72%, a solid but not overwhelming edge.
+The Pick: Renato Sobral over Travis Wiuff.
+The model is firm on this one: Sobral at 80%.

 Matt Hughes vs Frank Trigg